bitterhalt/dots-river/README.md

 > Nothing is perfect but here are some important reminders what needs to be done

 - [ ] Add install script to setup environment after Void install
-- [ ] Fix: Neovim to lazyload formatters after install, atm you need to run `:MasonToolsInstall` to get formatters running
 - [ ] Add list of all the key binds, for this I need to make some sort of parser script because things live in the river init

 ---